ashikkhulal/100-days-of-dotnet/DAY-083/README.md

 The stack collection class is analogous to a stack of plates.
 If you want to add a new plate to the stack of plates, you place it on top of all the already existing plates.
 If you want to remove a plate from the stack, you will first remove the one that you have last added.

 The Stack collection class operates in a similar fashion.
-The last item to be added(pushed) to the queue, will be the first item to be removed(popped) from the queue.
+The last item to be added(pushed) to the stack, will be the first item to be removed(popped) from the stack.

 ## Useful functions in Stack collection class: